ON THIS PAGE

-God is not a man, that he should lie; neither the son of man, that he should repent: hath he said, and shall he not do it? or hath he spoken, and shall he not make it good?
+God is not a man, that He should lie, nor a son of man, that He should repent; Has He said, and will He not do it?
+Or has He spoken, and will He not make it good?
+(Numbers 23:19 NASB)

-However, when Balaam attempted to curse Israel, he pronounced a blessing on them instead.
+However, when Balaam attempted to curse Israel, the Lord intervened and he pronounced a blessing on them instead.
 Balak was obviously upset and perhaps thinking the sight of such an immense camp had intimidated Balaam, took him to another place from where he could see only part of the encampment and where he again offered sacrifice.
-It is now that the Lord instructs Balaam to tell Balak....
+It is then that the Lord instructed Balaam to tell Balak....

-God is not a man, that he should lie; neither the son of man, that he should repent: hath he said, and shall he not do it? or hath he spoken, and shall he not make it good?
+"God is not a man, that He should lie, Nor a son of man, that He should repent; Has He said, and will He not do it?
+Or has He spoken, and will He not make it good?